 The NDIS does not own or operate any housing, but it may give capacity building funding to people with disability to help them find housing that supports their independence.
-The NDIS can also fund home modifications or, for a small number of participants, Specialist Disability Accommodation payments (for more see summerfoundation.org.au/sda-payments-guide).
+The NDIS can also fund home modifications or, for a small number of participants, specialist disability accommodation (SDA) payments (for more see summerfoundation.org.au/sda-payments-guide).